 - Long-term individual therapy or long-term medicine management.

 - In-home therapy.
-Many community mental health centers provide this service for youth with a high level of need.
+Some community mental health centers provide this service for youth with a high level of need.

 Who’s on the team?

-The PEARL team is led by Dr. Mark Stein and includes Drs.
-Erin Schoenfelder and Tyler Sasser as well as other psychiatrists, psychologists, advanced registered nurse practitioners, pediatricians and mental health therapists with special training in ADHD, plus trainees from many areas of healthcare.
-Members of the PEARL team work together closely to understand your child’s needs and develop a complete treatment plan.
+The PEARL team is led by Dr. Mark Stein and includes psychiatrists, psychologists, advanced registered nurse practitioners, pediatricians and mental health therapists with special training in ADHD, plus trainees from many areas of healthcare.
+Members of the PEARL team work together closely to understand your child’s needs and make a complete treatment plan.

 Have insurance questions?